shader-slang/slangpy/README.md

       .call(args)
 ```

-However in reality, most real time situations have some unchanging global state, and some that changes every frame.
-Remembering to update / pass this state consistency is a source of bugs.
+However most real time situations have a lot of dynamic state.
+Remembering to update / pass this state consistently is a source of bugs.

 It's conceivable we could add a simple mechanism to 'hook' a call: